Perturbative quantum simulation

-As discussed above, implementing the interaction $\mc V$ perturbatively using generalised quantum operations introduces a sampling overhead $C$.
-Specifically, when we measure the output state of the perturbatively simulated state, the measurement accuracy is $\varepsilon = \mc O(C\sigma/\sqrt{N_s})$ given $N_s$ samples in contrast to $\varepsilon = \mc O(1/\sqrt{N_s})$ given direct simulation.
-Here $\sigma$ is the standard deviation introduced from the expansion, which is normally less than 1.
-Assuming the general decomposition of Eq.~\eqref{Eq:Vdecommain}, the overhead is $C=e^{\sum_k|\alpha_k|T}$ and it is upper bounded by the explicit decomposition $C\le e^{2\lambda_T}$ with $\lambda_T = \sum_i|\lambda_i|T$.
-In Sec.~\ref{appendix:explicit}, Theorem \ref{thm:min_cost} establishes that the explicit decomposition {has the minimal simulation cost for PQS}, provided that the Pauli operators of each $V_i$ satisfy a certain condition.
-For example, the condition holds when $V^{\rm int} = \lambda_1 X_aY_bZ_c + \lambda_2 Y_aZ_bX_c + \lambda_3 Z_aX_bY_c$ with Pauli operators $X$, $Y$, and $Z$ acting on three subsystems $a$, $b$, and $c$ (See Sec.~\ref{appendix:Explicit_Cost}).
-We therefore focus on the explicit expansion in the following simulation.
-Compared to other recent works that simulate clustered Hamiltonians or circuits with gate decomposition~\cite{peng2020simulating,barratt2020parallel,fujii2020deep,mitarai2021constructing}, our method does not assume Trotterisation and hence could be much more efficient in general.
-To have a reasonable cost, the algorithm is efficient when $\lambda_T=\mc O(1)$, aligning with the spirit of perturbation theory.
-While the PQS algorithm cannot simulate arbitrary systems, it could tackle general strongly interacting subsystems and probe interesting many-body physics phenomena.
+Implementing the interaction $\mc V$ perturbatively using generalised quantum operations introduces a sampling overhead $C$.
+Specifically, when measuring the output state of the perturbatively simulated state, the measurement accuracy is $\varepsilon = \mc O(C\sigma/\sqrt{N_s})$ given $N_s$ samples in contrast to $\varepsilon = \mc O(1/\sqrt{N_s})$ in direct simulation.
+Here, $\sigma$ is the standard deviation introduced from the expansion, normally less than~$1$.
+Assuming the general decomposition of \autoref{Eq:Vdecommain}, the overhead is $C=e^{\sum_k|\alpha_k|T}$.
+Different decomposition of \autoref{Eq:Vdecommain} would lead to different coefficients and hence different overhead.
+We further prove that the explicit decomposition in \autoref{eq:explicit} has the minimal simulation cost, provided that the Pauli operators of each $V_i$ satisfy a certain mild condition (see Theorem 2 in \cite{NoteX} for the proof of optimality and illustrative examples here in~\footnote{For example, the condition holds when $V^{\rm int} = \lambda_1 X_aY_bZ_c + \lambda_2 Y_aZ_bX_c + \lambda_3 Z_aX_bY_c$ with Pauli operators $X$, $Y$, and $Z$ acting on three subsystems $a$, $b$, and $c$.}).
+Since the overhead increases exponentially with $\lambda_T=\sum_i|\lambda_i|T$, PQS cannot simulate arbitrary systems with strong $V^{\rm int}$ or long time $T$.
+To have a reasonable overhead $C$, the algorithm is efficient when $\lambda_T = \mathcal{O} (1)$, aligning with the spirit of perturbation theory.
+Yet, the overhead is independent of the initial state, size, and interaction strengths of the subsystems.
+With a constant $\lambda_T$, PQS can be applied to study intricate quantum many-body systems with strong subsystem interactions.
+As shown shortly, PQS can be used to probe interesting physical phenomena directly, benchmark NISQ processors, simulate large quantum circuits, etc.\\